 By Jack Margaros

 Just as any other freshman making the immediate jump to varsity baseball, Trout was a little slow to catch on.
+His energy was a bit too much at times.
+He just couldn’t relax and felt immediate pressure trying to live up to his father’s name.

 He can recollect every single room he ever lived in on campus as a testament to the impression that Springfield left on him.